WellthCare

 1. Network Adequacy

-This is often the biggest challenge.
-Mental health provider networks are frequently narrower than physical health networks.
-This means:
+This is the most common problem.
+Mental health provider networks are often smaller than physical health networks.
+That means:

-- Fewer in-network therapists and psychiatrists are available, leading to longer wait times for appointments.
+• Fewer in-network therapists and psychiatrists—so longer wait times.

-- Patients may have to travel farther to see an in-network provider.
+• You may have to drive farther to see an in-network provider.

 2. Prior Authorization and Utilization Review

-While the parity law requires NQTLs like prior authorization to be comparable, mental health services often face stricter utilization review.
+Even though the law says non-quantitative limits must be comparable, mental health services often get stricter review.
 For example:

-- A plan might require prior authorization for more than a few therapy sessions, while not requiring it for a set number of physical therapy visits.
+• A plan might require prior authorization for more than a few therapy sessions, while not requiring it for the same number of physical therapy visits.

-- The “medical necessity” criteria for mental health care can be applied more rigidly, leading to benefit denials that wouldn’t happen for a comparable physical condition like high blood pressure.
+• The “medical necessity” criteria for mental health can be rigid, leading to denials that wouldn’t happen for a condition like high blood pressure.

 3. Medication Coverage (Pharmacy Benefits)

-- Higher copays or coinsurance for certain brands, even when no generic is available.
+• Higher copays or coinsurance for certain brands, even when no generic exists.

-- Quantity or refill limits that can be more restrictive than for medications for physical health conditions.
+• Quantity or refill limits that are harsher than for physical health drugs.

 4. Out-of-Network Benefits

-Many plans have significantly worse out-of-network benefits for mental health than for physical health.
-Since finding an in-network mental health provider is often harder, this effectively creates a disparity in access and cost.
+Many plans offer worse out-of-network benefits for mental health.
+Since finding an in-network mental health provider is harder, this creates a real cost and access gap.

 How a Health-to-Wealth System Like WellthCare Changes the Equation